dfpc-coe/tak/README.md

 To install it globally - view the deploy [README](https://github.com/openaddresses/deploy)

-Deploy uses your existing devseed AWS credentials.
+Deploy uses your existing AWS credentials.
 Ensure that your `~/.aws/credentials` file looks like:
 ```
 [tak]